volkanozdamar/volkanozdamar/README.md

 ### Hi there, I'm Volkan! 🌋

 Experienced Software Quality Assurance Specialist with a demonstrated history of working in the information technology and services industry.
-Skilled in Microfocus  -formerly known as HP Enterprise- Products, Test Automation, Selenium and Java.
+Skilled in Microfocus  -formerly known as HP Enterprise- Products, Test Automation, Selenium,Rest Assured and Java.
 After giving consultancy service to Allianz Türkiye, worked as Quality Assurance Analyst at Sony Türkiye.Now he is working as part of #TrendyolTech as a QA Analyst.

 -   How to reach me: volkan@volkanozdamar.com
 -   My Personal Blog : <a href="https://volkanozdamar.com">volkanozdamar.com</a>
--   Skype Me : <a href="skype:live:volkanozdamar?call"> Skype Me</a>
+-   Skype Me : <a href="skype:live:volkanozdamar?call">volkan.ozdamar</a>